GaryDolan/ci-p1-adopt-a-dog-ireland/README.md

 * Add the ability for users to help Adopt-a-Dog Ireland by volunteering, donating, holding events etc.
 * Add a detailed help and advice section that the user could visit at all stages of the adoption process.
 This section would have subsection that would provide the user with relevant information and advice based on their stage in the adoption process (before, during, after)
 * Add a success stories / Gallery section to the website that showcases stories and images of adopted dogs and their happy owners.
 This purpose of this section would be to encourage potential dog adopters to undertake the adoption process by showing them how well it has worked for others.
 * Add a Partners page demoing brands we trust, special offers etc..
 I had planned to add this section during my initial design and wireframe stage but decided to remove it.
 I did do due to concerns over copyright infringement.
 The images I would need to use for this page would be copywritten.
-I spoke to my cohort facilator who seemed to think it would be fine but my mentor advised against using copywritten material so I scrapped the pag
+I spoke to my cohort facilitator who seemed to think it would be fine but my mentor advised against using copywritten material so I scrapped the page.

 ## Accessibility
 I was conscious of accessibility throughout the entire website development process and took the following steps to ensure that the website would be as accessible as possible

 * Used as much semantic HTML as possible, where relevant.
-* Choose the website colors carefully ensuring I used colours that were compliant to the highest standards and provided excellent contrast.
+* Choose the website colours carefully ensuring I used colours that were compliant to the highest standards and provided excellent contrast.
-* Used alt atributes and aria labels where applicable.
+* Used alt attributes and aria labels where applicable.
-* Where I could not use alts or labels I added discriptive text for screen readers.
-I used css to hide this text from site.
+* Where I could not use alts or labels I added descriptive text for screen readers.
+I used CSS to hide this text from site.

 [Return to Table of Contents](#table-of-contents)